 with poor residue-producing crops (e.g., soybeans).
 The standing herbaceous cover disturbed in the cropland is close to the cover available from the perennial cover in field borders and in the undisturbed marshes and forests surrounding the cropland.

-Stipulations Necessary to Ensure Compatibility: The refuge would carry out the cropland management in accordance with a management plan that specifies crops, crop rotation, tillage, nutrient management, and pest management.
+Determination (check one below): Use is Not Compatible X Use is Compatible with Following Stipulations Stipulations Necessary to Ensure Compatibility: The refuge would carry out the cropland management in accordance with a management plan that specifies crops, crop rotation, tillage, nutrient management, and pest management.
 The staff would direct cropland management operations at supplementing natural habitats throughout the South Atlantic Coastal Plain.
 They would revise cropland management agreements, and carry out cropland management operations in a manner that would accomplish the refuge's cropland management objectives for migratory birds and resident wildlife.
 Without additional staffing monitoring the effectiveness of the program would not be done.
 A biologist would allow for a better implementation of the cropland program.
 Justification: The cropland management actions proposed in the comprehensive conservation plan for Mackay Island National Wildlife Refuge are in accordance with Service guidelines for the protection, management, and enhancement of habitats for wildlife populations on the refuge.
 Adherence to the Cropland Management Plan supplements the natural habitats for both migratory birds and resident wildlife species; protects cultural resources; and provides opportunities for public recreation and environmental education.
 Public Review and Comment: The period of public review and comment began on January 17, 2006 and ended on February 28, 2006.
-The following methods were used to solicit public review and comment:

-Posted notice at refuge headquarters Public notice in newspapers with wide local distribution Public meeting(s)

-This compatibility determination was part of the Mackay Island National Wildlife Refuge Comprehensive Conservation Plan and Environmental Assessment, which was announced in the Federal Register and made available for public comment for 30 days.
+The following methods were used to solicit public review and comment: Posted notice at refuge headquarters Public notice in newspapers with wide local distribution Public meeting(s) This compatibility determination was part of the Mackay Island National Wildlife Refuge Comprehensive Conservation Plan and Environmental Assessment, which was announced in the Federal Register and made available for public comment for 30 days.
 NEPA Compliance for Refuge Use Decision: Place an X in appropriate space.

-- \\\\\ Categorical Exclusion without Environmental Action Statement - \\\\\ Categorical Exclusion and Environmental Action Statement - X Environmental Assessment and Finding of No Significant Impact - Environmental Impact Statement and Record of Decision
+Categorical Exclusion without Environmental Action Statement Categorical Exclusion and Environmental Action Statement Environmental Assessment and Finding of No Significant Impact Environmental Impact Statement and Record of Decision Mandatory 10- or 15-year Re-evaluation Date: 09/25/16